-Tollway operators are franchise grantees and they do not belong to exceptions (the low-income radio and/or television broadcasting companies with gross annual incomes of less than P10 million and gas and water utilities) that Section 119 [13] spares from the payment of VAT.
-The word "franchise" broadly covers government grants of a special right to do an act or series of acts of public concern.
-[14]
+Tollway operators are franchise grantees and they do not belong to exceptions (the low-income radio and/or television broadcasting companies with gross annual incomes of less than P10 million and gas and water utilities) that Section 119 ^[13] spares from the payment of VAT.
+The word "franchise" broadly covers government grants of a special right to do an act or series of acts of public concern. ^[14]

 Petitioners of course contend that tollway operators cannot be considered "franchise grantees" under Section 108 since they do not hold legislative franchises.
 But nothing in Section 108 indicates that the "franchise grantees" it speaks of are those who hold legislative franchises.
 Petitioners give no reason, and the Court cannot surmise any, for making a distinction between franchises granted by Congress and franchises granted by some other government agency.
 The latter, properly constituted, may grant franchises.
-Indeed, franchises conferred or granted by local authorities, as agents of the state, constitute as much a legislative franchise as though the grant had been made by Congress itself.
-[15] The term "franchise" has been broadly construed as referring, not only to authorizations that Congress directly issues in the form of a special law, but also to those granted by administrative agencies to which the power to grant franchises has been delegated by Congress.
+Indeed, franchises conferred or granted by local authorities, as agents of the state, constitute as much a legislative franchise" has been broadly construed as referring, not only to authorizations that Congress directly issues in the form of a special law, but also to those granted by administrative agencies to which the power to grant franchises has been delegated by Congress.
 [16]